janet-lang/janet/README.md

 There is a repl for trying out the language, as well as the ability to run script files.
-This client program is separate from the core runtime, so gst could be embedded into other programs.
+This client program is separate from the core runtime, so dst could be embedded into other programs.

 ## Compiling and Running